Shorthead sculpin: Diet

 The shorthead sculpin's diet resembles that of other sculpins.
-They are benthic invertivores meaning they eat primarily aquatic insects, small fish, or trout and salmon eggs.
+They are benthic invertivores, meaning they eat primarily aquatic insects, small fish, or trout and salmon eggs.
 They spend the days sleeping under rocks and prey on the small invertebrates, at night, making them nocturnal hunters.

 Reproduction

 Females reach sexual maturity around two to three years, and males two years of age.
-Spawning occurs in the spring when water temperature ranges from 8 to 15°C. Sculpins are nest builders.
+Spawning occurs in the spring when water temperature ranges from 8 to 15° C. Sculpins are nest builders.
 The males will prepare a nest, typically built underneath rocks.
-The female will lay the eggs, leave and then the male fertilizes the eggs.
+The female will lay the eggs, leave, and then the male fertilizes the eggs.
 The male stays to guard and care for the eggs.

 Conservation status

 These fish have been assigned a conservation status of 'least concern' in the United States.
-Main threats to the species are extended periods of low flows and runoff from mining and industrial activities.
+The main threats to the species are extended periods of low flows and runoff from mining and industrial activities.
 Another threat is non-native species.
 Researchers have found that largemouth bass, walleye, yellow perch, northern pike, and pumpkinseed pose a moderate to high ecological threat to the shorthead sculpin.